nerthul11/HOG_Randomizer/ReadMe.md

 ## Description

 This will randomize four locations for each HoG Boss and their effects:
-- Unlock --> An item is granted when defeating a boss in the overworld.
+- Unlock --> An item is granted when interacting with a statue for the first time.
 - Attuned --> An item is granted when defeating the Attuned version.
 - Ascended --> An item is granted when defeating the Ascended version.
 - Radiant --> An item is granted when defeating the Radiant version.